lorenzoferrarajr/wordpresscom-video-server/readme.txt

 4.
 Determine your file serving infrastructure and file serving URL schemes.
 Set up your system environments.
-One URL serving sample is described in the extra section.
+One URL serving sample is described in the extra note section.

 5.
 Testing and customization
 Because this is an entire video solution, it will take some time to test and tailor it to your system.

-Video Player
 The video player source code is also released.
 The player is written in actionscript 3 using Adobe Flash CS3.
 The source code is located at directory player/ and you don't need to deploy it to your servers.
 Refer to player/readme.txt for more details.